NNNILabs/NNNILabs.github.io/_posts/2024-09-29-A-Problem-From-CS-Class.md

 \\[ ab.cd = a \cdot x^{1} + b \cdot x^{0} + c \cdot x^{-1} + d \cdot x^{-2} \\]

-That is, a number like \\(ab.dc\\) is essentially the sum of the digits multiplied by the respective power of the base.
+That is, a number like \\(ab.cd\\) is essentially the sum of the digits multiplied by the respective power of the base.
 The powers are positive integers that start at zero and go up by one to to the left for the digits before the decimal point, and start at -1 and go down by one to the right after the decimal point.

 This knowledge lets us rewrite the problem statement as follows: